 A system is a collection of matter, atoms, molecules, particles, or anything that can be quantified and measurable—for example, water in a bottle or fuel in the engine.

 And a thermodynamic system is a collection of anything whose thermodynamic properties are of interest.
 There are different thermodynamic systems like open system, closed system, and isolated system.
 So in this article, we will learn about all those different types of thermodynamic systems.

-But before we learn about the types of thermodynamic systems, we should have a broad idea about what is a thermodynamic system and what are the different elements that contribute to the thermodynamic system.
+But before we learn about the types of thermodynamic systems, we should have a broad idea about a thermodynamic system and the different elements that contribute to the thermodynamic system.

 A thermodynamic system is a collection of matter and/or radiation confined in space by a wall with defined permeability that separates it from the surroundings.
 The surroundings may include other thermodynamic systems or non-thermodynamic systems.

 A thermodynamic system consists of the following elements.

 We already learned about systems.
 Everything outside of the system is called surroundings, and the wall that separates the system from the surroundings is called the boundary.